maxvfischer/DIY-CNC-machine/README.md

 A 6.3 mm space connector was attached to one side of the longer blue wire and the other side were inserted and locked into the 3-way Wago 221-413.

-I didn't have access to the correct colors of all the spade connectors, so I followed the appropriate color scheme of the wires instead.
-Please ignore if there's a mismatch between the wire color and the spade connector color.
+I didn't have access to matching colors of all the spade connectors, so I followed the appropriate color scheme of the wires instead.
+So please ignore if there's a mismatch between the wire color and the spade connector color in the upcoming images.

 ![connect_main_electronic_box_17](./images/build/frame/connect_main_electronic_box_17.jpg)

 The shorter blue wires were connected to **N** and **XX** on the C14 connector.
-The longer blue wire was connected to **23** spade connector on the emergency stop switch.
+The longer blue wire was connected to **23** on the emergency stop switch.

 ![connect_main_electronic_box_18](./images/build/frame/connect_main_electronic_box_18.jpg)

 ![connect_main_electronic_box_19](./images/build/frame/connect_main_electronic_box_19.jpg)

 One brown and one blue wire were cut out to reach between the emergency stop switch and the power supply's input terminals.
-The wires were stripped.
-Two 6.3 mm space connectors were attached to one side and two ring terminals were attached to the other side.
+The ends of the wires were stripped and twisted.
+Two 6.3 mm space connectors were attached to one side of the wires and two ring terminals were attached to the other side.
 The blue wire's spade connector was connected to **24** on the emergency stop switch.
 The brown wire's spade connector was connected to **14** on the emergency stop switch.

 ![connect_main_electronic_box_20](./images/build/frame/connect_main_electronic_box_20.jpg)